camronh/Lottery-Tutorial/PART2.md

 }
 ```

-We will leave line 2 commented out for ease of testing.
-In lines 4-12 we are making a request to the API3 QRNG for a single random number.
-In line 15 we transfer the gas funds to the sponsor wallet so Airnode has the gas to return the random number.
+We'll leave line 2 commented out for ease of testing.
+In lines 4-12 we're making a request to the API3 QRNG for a single random number.
+In line 15 we transfer the gas funds to the sponsor wallet so Airnode has the gas to return the random number on-chain.

-#### 1. Map pending request ids
+#### 1. Map pending request IDs

-In line 13 we are storing the requestId in a mapping.
-This will allow us to check if the request is pending or not.
+In line 13 we are storing the `requestId` in a mapping.
+This will allow us to check whether or not the request is pending.
 Let's add the following under our mappings:

 ```solidity
 mapping (bytes32 => bool) public pendingRequestIds;